-You can reserve some exclusive audio/video clips from your podcast, Have a virtual meet and greet with fans, Early access to your podcast, or other stuff under your membership.
+You can reserve some exclusive audio/video clips from your podcast.
+Additionally, you can have a virtual meet and greet with fans, Early access to your podcast, or other stuff under your membership.
 If people love you, you can get easy memberships!

-The ideal option is to set up a Patreon account and write a blog explaining why you deserve donations, and mention the account in your episode.
+You can also set up a Patreon account, write a blog explaining why you deserve donations, and mention the account in your episode.

 The methods we have listed above are popular, but they are not the only way to earn money through your podcast.
 There are many other ways to generate money from your podcast like:

 - Paid Podcasts